50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Stroll a farmers market

-Mother’s Day ideas don’t have to be fancy or complex.
+Mother’s Day activities don’t have to be fancy or complex.
 Here’s one that will let your mom enjoy the spring day and the literal fruits of your adventure.
 Take in the cheerful feel and colorful displays of a local farmers market, then head home to snack on fresh fruit or incorporate from-the-farm veggies into a dinner you cook for Mom.
 Want to give her a gift to go with the fantastic day?
 There’s still time!
 Just grab one of these last-minute Mother’s Day gifts.

 Visit a museum